Chicken Stir Fry

 The whole thing runs on a sauce I’ve been making for years: soy sauce, vinegar, and garlic.
 Three ingredients.
 I add ginger and sesame oil when I want more depth, but the base ratio works every single time.
 That consistency is what makes this my go-to keto weeknight dinner when I have zero energy to think about food.

 The protein is flexible too.
 I default to boneless skinless chicken thighs because they stay juicy, but I’ve made this with ground turkey, ground chicken, and sliced beef.
 All work.
-The sauce does the heavy lifting regardless of what protein is in the pan.
+The sauce carries the flavor regardless of what protein is in the pan.

-If you’re in the mood for more Asian-inspired keto dinners, try my Shrimp Fried Rice, Egg Roll in a Bowl, or Keto Beef and Broccoli.
+If you’re in the mood for more Asian-inspired keto dinners, try my Hunan Chicken, Keto Beef and Broccoli, or Low Carb Cashew Beef.
 I rotate through all of them depending on what I have on hand.

 How to make this in 15 minutes